qdm12/My-Computing-course/README.md

 you can easily inspire for your own other projects.
 Good luck ! :smile:

 ## Ideas
+- Highlight file on HD, python vars on electronic circuits
+- from * import * different Python files
+- Tab shortcut command line
+- gitignore, no upload of big files
 - Threads
 - duckdns
 - Hash
 - Flask
+- Always have a Master branch deployable and working, passing the tests
+- Zenhub
+- Cloud: Bluemix PaaS, AWS IaaS,
+- GPU cuda and timing https://developer.nvidia.com/how-to-cuda-python